 As long as you know your work delivers a value that is multiple times the cost to the client, you are justified to charge whatever you charge.

-This is the exact concept Sabri Suby, the instructor of our course Consulting Empire, explains in the course.
-He has a rule of thumb that states that you should charge 10% of the value generated..
+This is the exact concept Sabri Suby, CEO of King Kong, espouses.
+His rule of thumb states that you should charge 10% of the value generated..

 If you ask good questions and know how to justify your value, you should never underprice yourself.